[Asago City, Hyogo Prefecture] How to climb the ruins of Takeda Castle, the "Machu Picchu of Japan"

 It's a good idea to make a detour to have lunch or sweets, but please be sure to pay attention to the time of the next bus.

-From here, we will climb up to the Takeda Castle ruins (about 20 minutes).
+From here, it's a 20-minute walk to the ruins of Takeda Castle.
 The asphalt road continues to the reception building.
-It is easy to walk, but many parts of the castle ruins are not paved, so we recommend wearing hiking boots or sneakers.
+It's easy to walk, but many areas of the castle ruins are unpaved, so we recommend wearing hiking boots or sneakers.

 Detour (Toilet)

-After walking a little, you will come to a slope going up to the side, where there is a sign that says "Mid-hill Toilet."
+After walking a little, there is a slope going up to the side, and there is a sign that says "Mid-hill Toilet."

 If you climb up there

-There are toilets and vending machines (even if they are sold out), so please stop by if you need anything.
+There are also toilets and vending machines (which may be sold out), so please stop by if you need anything.

 Rock that won't fall

 There is a rock that stands on the edge of a cliff beside a large curve, and looks as if it will fall, but it never does.
-On the opening day in March, local residents come here to pray for safety and success in exams.
-Recently, it has become popular among students taking exams, and the number of people coming to pray for success is increasing.
+On the opening day in March, local residents pray for safety and success in exams under the direction of a priest.
+Recently, it has become popular among students taking exams, and the number of people visiting to pray for success is increasing.

 From the entrance to the toll collection building, we finally head to the castle ruins

-Group rates (20 or more): Adults (high school students and above) 450 yen per person Junior high school students and below Free
+Group rates (20 or more): Adults (high school students and above) 450 yen each, junior high school students and below free

 The viewing hours for Takeda Castle Ruins vary depending on the season.
 For details, please see the Takeda Castle Ruins website.